 Develop, test, and implement interventions designed to achieve social and behavioral change.

 Conduct scientifically rigorous research on the social and/or behavioral determinants of health, and ways to reduce health disparities.

-The PhD program requires a minimum of 90 semester credit hours (SCH) post-baccalaureate degree and is offered on a full time or part-time basis.
+The PhD program requires a minimum of 90 semester credit hours (SCH) post-baccalaureate degree and is offered on a full time, face to face format.
 Any graduate credits post-baccalaureate, including master’s degree courses may be applied to coursework outlined within the PhD degree plan.
 A student may apply up to 42 SCH of previously taken graduate level courses toward the completion of the PhD coursework (Advanced Standing).
 All such courses are subject to approval.